EdwardLu2018/LiveThesaurus/README.md

 LiveThesaurus is an application that allows users to input any type of English text and manipulate specific words in their text according to synonyms and antonyms from thesaurus.com.
-LiveThesaurus uses web-scraping to parse a javascript dictionary from thesaurus.com containing definitions of words mapping to various synonyms.
+LiveThesaurus uses web scraping to parse a javascript dictionary from thesaurus.com containing definitions of words mapping to various synonyms.
 Users can highlight specific words and will be given a list of synonyms and antonyms taken from that dictionary.
 They can click on the synonym or antonym they want, select a term, and the word turn into the selected term in the text.
 There